SanketJadhav7d3/AI-Plant-Pathologist/README.md

-# # Plant Leaf Disease Classifier using ResNet50
+# Plant Leaf Disease Classifier using ResNet50

 This repository contains a deep learning classifier trained on the [Plant Leaf Disease Dataset](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset) consisting of 38 classes of plant leaf diseases.

+## Model

+A pre-trained Resnet-50 model was fine-tuned on the Plant Leaf Disease Dataset.

 ## Deployment